You are currently browsing the monthly archive for January, 2009.

 And since a head cold is kicking my butt, I’m actually going to skip doing the rest of my tags and awards for today, but hope to catch up with the rest this weekend.
 In the meantime, I tag Kristin at Another Adventure in Life.

-Today we had our WTF phone consult with Dr. Cooper and I think that it went well.
+Today we had our WTF phone consult with our doctor and I think that it went well.
 The very first thing he said was that I stimmed really well last cycle, so that is good news.
 Right away I asked him what happened with the egg situation last cycle since I was still in the dark on that.
 He told me that of our 19 retrieved, three were immature, three were over-mature and the remaining 13 were just right.
 I’ve read that usually 70% of retrieved eggs are mature, and my 13 eggs are almost exactly 70% of 19, so we seem to be alright in that regard.

 If you remember, last cycle was supposed to be the micro-dose lupron cycle, but I F’ed it up immediately by taking only 1/10 of the dose of lupron that I was supposed to.
-Dr. Cooper said that the missed lupron doses may have been a cause for the poor quality eggs, or it could have just been a bad batch.
+He said that the missed lupron doses may have been a cause for the poor quality eggs, or it could have just been a bad batch.
 Given my elevated FSH, I’m inclined to think that it was the batch of eggs and not the missed lupron, but I’m no doctor.

 Anyway, he suggested that we try the antagonist protocol this time, which is essentially what we ended up doing last time after I messed up the lupron.
 So after I finish my BCP’s, I’ll go straight to stims and we’ll add in the Cetrotide once the lead follicle gets to a certain size (I think 14mm?).
 So in all reality, I’ll be doing the exact same thing that I did last time, which is nice since I’m clearly incapable of reading and measuring out the correct dosage of new medicines.